dfederlein/ansible-tower-demo/README.md

 1. This demo is specifically tied to a repository for the playbooks Tower will run against the remote hosts: https://github.com/dfederlein/ansible-demos To change this edit roles/tower/files/tower_project.json and roles/tower/files/tower_job_template.json

-2. There are two Vagrantfiles included in this repo: you will need to either mv or symlink one of them as "Vagrantfile".
-One (vagrant-vbox-local) is designed to work locally on a laptop or desktop in a nat'ed network environment as per standard vagrant use.
-The other (vagrant-vbox-ext) is specifically what I use on a spare linux box on my home network running virtualbox and vagrant, and does changes to Vagrant's networking to set the default path as bridged to my LAN network.
-You will probably want to use vagrant-ext-local unless you have a similar setup as mine on your LAN you want to use.